casper-borretzen/casper-borretzen.github.io/_posts/2024-06-10-roguelike-devlog8.md

 }
 ```

-So it's actually super simple and the process of creating a planet would be like this: Let's say the planet has the size 3, which means creating 6 cube faces of 3x3 grids of 1x1 squares.
-That means that the triangles in each cube face will require (3 + 1) * (3 + 1) vertices.
-So each face will have 16 vertices and 18 triangles, totalling to 108 triangles and 96 squares.
+So it's actually super simple and the process of creating a planet would be like this:

+Let's say the planet has the size 3, which means creating 6 cube faces of 3x3 grids of 1x1 squares.
+That means that the triangles in each cube face will require (3 + 1) * (3 + 1) vertices and (3 * 3) * 2 triangles (two triangles for each square).
+So each face will have 16 vertices and 18 triangles, totalling 108 triangles and 96 squares.
 The vertex index value will start at zero and go to 95, and all the squares will use the rules above to find the correct vertex index for it's corners.

 Here's an illustration of the process with an asterisk placed next to vertices in the square that they are created in: